ro-berto/build/scripts/slave/README.recipes.md

   mb_path: The path to the source directory containing the mb.py script.
 If
     not provided, the subdirectory tools/mb within the source tree will be used.
-  mb_config_path: The path to the configuration file containing the master
+  mb_config_path: The path to the configuration file containing the builder
-    and builder specifications to be used by mb.
+    specifications to be used by mb.
 If not provided, the project_generator.config_path config value will be used.
 If that is falsey, then mb_config.pyl under the directory identified by mb_path will be used.